Ga verder naar hoofdinhoud

 Firewall configuration

-Our productized extractors, unless noted otherwise in setup documentation, do not require any open ports.
-If you do open ports, for example for Prometheus metric scraping, make sure that only the specific extractor is accessible on that port, by setting the Program option in the firewall rule to the extractor executable.
+Cognite's data integration services don't require any open ports, unless noted otherwise in the setup documentation.
+If you do open ports, for example, for Prometheus metric scraping, make sure that only the specified service is accessible on that port.
+Set Program in the firewall rule to the service executable.
 If the external application accessing that port has a static IP address, you can also set the Remote address option in the firewall rule.

 Transport Level Security

-The extractors use Transport Level Security (TLS) when connecting to Cognite Data Fusion (CDF).
-Since traffic to CDF always goes over the internet, it is very important to have proper end-to-end encryption.
-This is required, and cannot be disabled.
+The data integration services use Transport Layer Security (TLS) when connecting to CDF.
+Since traffic to CDF always goes over the internet, it's very important to have proper end-to-end encryption.
+This is required and can't be disabled.

-When connecting to CDF, the extractor will verify that the CDF certificate was issued by a valid certificate authority.
-This is necessary in order to know that you are actually connecting to CDF, and not something pretending to be CDF.
+When connecting to CDF, the service verifies that a valid certificate authority issued the CDF certificate.
+This is to ensure you're connecting to CDF and not to something pretending to be CDF.

-• There is some proxy or firewall in between that has an unsigned or invalid certificate.
-In this case, the certificate for the proxy should be added to the certificate store.
-In Windows, this can be done by simply opening the certificate and selecting Install Certificate.
+• There's a proxy or firewall in between systems with a unsigned or invalid certificate.
+Add the certificate for the proxy to the certificate store.
+In Windows, open the certificate and select Install Certificate

-• The extractor machine lacks up-to-date certificates.
-In this case, the machine is likely far behind on Windows updates.
+• The machine lacks up-to-date certificates and is likely far behind on Windows updates.
 This is a severe security vulnerability.
-You should always keep up to date on Windows updates.
+Always keep your Windows updates current.

 Source system security

-Security when connecting to the extractor sources vary a great deal between different extractors.
-Some extractors use TLS, in which case the recommendations above hold.
-Other extractors have more specialized security features for the specific source.
-Read extractor documentation carefully to determine if any action is necessary to ensure a secure connection.
+Security varies between different integration services when you're connecting CDF to source systems.
+Some systems use TLS, in which case the recommendations above apply.
+Other services have more specialized security features for the specific source.
+Read the service documentation to determine if any action is necessary to ensure a secure connection.